joaoavc/FootballMoments/README.md

-Web application where users can share and view multimedia contents (images and videos) ralated to football.
-In the development it was used PHP in the backend, JavaScript, HTML and CSS in the frontend, and MySQL as database.
+Web application where users can share and view multimedia contents (images and videos) related to football.
+In the development it was used PHP in the back-end, JavaScript, HTML and CSS in the front-end, and MySQL as database.